JLA: Pain of the Gods

 JLA: Pain of the Gods is a trade paperback which compiles issues #101-106 of the American comic book JLA, published by DC Comics.
 This story arc was written by Chuck Austen and penciled by Ron Garney.

 Synopsis

-They may be the world's greatest heroes – Superman, Batman, Green Lantern, Martian Manhunter, Wonder Woman and The Flash – but painful experience has taught them what it means to fail...
-When Superman's actions cause the death of a rookie superhero, his grief and anger force each member of the Justice League to examine their darkest hour: the time when their world-shattering power just wasn't enough.
-From Flash touched by tragedy in a burning tenement block, to Wonder Woman facing the prospect of death, JLA: Pain of the Gods exposes the human side of superheroes.
+The story's premise is that Superman, Batman, Green Lantern, Martian Manhunter, Wonder Woman and The Flash have learned from painful experience what it means to fail.
+When Superman's actions cause the death of a rookie superhero, his grief and anger force each member of the Justice League to examine their darkest hour: the time when their power was not enough.
+The story shows Flash touched by tragedy in a burning tenement block, and Wonder Woman facing the prospect of death.
+JLA: Pain of the Gods is described as exposing the human side of superheroes.